freeCodeCamp/guide/src/pages/swift/index.md

 # Want to learn more?

-* [Ray Wenderlich](https://www.raywenderlich.com/) : Has many great tutorials for Swift and iOS development.
+* [RayWenderlich.com](https://www.raywenderlich.com/) : Has many great tutorials for Swift and iOS development.

 ### Sources

 1. "Swift 4 - The powerful programming language that is also easy to learn."
-Apple, developer.apple.com/swift/, Accessed 31 Oct.
+Apple, [developer.apple.com/swift/](developer.apple.com/swift), Accessed 31 Oct.
 2017.